clarkie/dynogels/README.md

 ```

 You can also directly pass in your access key id, secret and region.
-  * Its recommend you not hard-code credentials inside an application.
+  * It's recommended not to hard-code credentials inside an application.
 Use this method only for small personal scripts or for testing purposes.

 ```js
 var dynogels = require('dynogels');